Faculty

 Fixed-Term Faculty

-Our Fixed-Term Faculty include Research and Clinical Professors who do not accept graduate students in the doctoral program, but offer essential contributions to the scholarly community at Carolina.
+Our Fixed-Term Faculty include Research and Clinical Professors who do not accept graduate students in the doctoral program but offer essential contributions to the scholarly community at Carolina.
 Our Clinical Professors lead our Clinical Program Community Clinics and provide clinical supervision for graduate students.

 Research Assistant Professor

-259 Davie Hall
+243A Davie Hall

 adam.miller@unc.edu

-Clinical Professor | Director of Psychological Services
+Clinical Professor | Director of Clinic Operations & Training

 246 Davie Hall